 5. If all else fails, focus on your financial security.

 Even if you aren’t able to set aside college tuition or investments for your child, one of the greatest gifts a parent can give a child is for you to become financially secure.
 In the absence of your financial insecurity, your child can focus on their dreams and establish a strong foundation for their household rather than financially supporting a parent.
 This doesn’t mean that they wouldn’t emotionally support you or take care of you in the event of the unforeseen, but it means that you wouldn’t become a financial burden.

 Setting my kids up for financial security is high on my priority list.
-I’m grateful that Tonya took time out of her busy schedule to share these life changing tips.
+I’ve already started to learn more about 1Life Direct so I can get a life insurance policy that suits me and I’m grateful that Tonya took time out of her busy schedule to share these life changing tips.
 Tonya’s site is full of great tips and resources for financial freedom.
 I’ve been following her for several years and she is always on point.
 Click HERE to learn more about My Fab Finance.